 Challenge numberDetail of challenge

 1Pupil Premium students can have lower aspirations, and have the perception of themselves as less able within a selective setting.
-This can manifest itself in lower attainment throughout the School, and ultimately in their GCSE examinations
+This can manifest itself in lower attainment throughout the School, and ultimately in their GCSE examinations in terms of Progress and Attainment.
+This can be compounded by the standard of teaching received by students, which is why highly qualified, effective and motivated staff.

-3Some have less ambitious future study choices than their peers
+3Some have less ambitious future study choices than their peers.

 4Their personal organisation and study skills can be less secure.
 Their ability to stretch and challenge themselves can be restricted, as sometimes they are not in a position to access extra resources for use both in and outside of the classroom.